Livelihoods are the ways that people make a living – it’s about reliable and permanent sources of food, income and employment.

 - Samoa: creating jobs and revitalising the agricultural sector

-- East Timor: building economic independence and increasing returns from agriculture
+- Timor-Leste: building economic independence and increasing returns from agriculture

-- Vanuatu: Teaching new skills: Rural training centres
+- Vanuatu: teaching new skills in rural training centres

 - Tonga: supporting rural communities through coconut oil production